rehierl/abstract-properties/04-properties-1/1-0-generic-properties.md

 will in general affect "some, but not all" of the nodes within a document (i.e.
 **some-of**).

-Obviously, the all-of and none-of quantifiers are easy to define in the context of a well known set of nodes, such as the set of nodes of a document.
+Obviously, the all-of and none-of qualifiers are easy to define in the context of a well known set of nodes, such as the set of nodes of a document.
 That is because neither the document's structure, nor its contents are relevant to these
-quantifiers: It is "either all in ex-or none at all".
+qualifiers: It is "either all in, ex-or none at all".

 It is just as obvious that each operation must have some well known point of origin.
 After all, if an operation has to be performed, it first needs to be declared within a given context (such as a document).
-One can therefore assume that the scope of each operation has a well known starting point, which leaves only one question open: At which point does a scope end that is not supposed to include all of the other nodes?
+One can therefore assume that the scope of each operation has a well known starting point, which leaves one remaining question: At which point does its scope end, assumed that the operation is not supposed to affect all of the other nodes?

-Based on that, the difficult part is on providing unambiguous defintions for the some-of quantifier since it relies upon additional bits of information.
-But how does one define which nodes to include, and which ones to ignore, based on an abstract concept of "a document" that is purely theoretical in the context of a definition?
+Based on that, the difficult part is on providing unambiguous defintions for the some-of qualifier since it relies upon additional bits of information to explain which nodes to include, and which ones to ignore.
+But how does one define "include these, but not the others", based on an abstract concept of "a document" that is purely theoretical in the context of a definition?

 The only means a definition has in that regards are the **formal rules** any document is expected/required to follow.
-Because of that, all definitions must be based upon these rules, which is why these rules must be known to those who make the defitions and to those who use them.
+Because of that, all definitions must be based upon these rules.
+Consequently, these rules must be known to those who make the defitions and known to those who use them.
 As such, these formal rules can be understood **as a language that is used to communicate definitions**.